 - Is it RELEVANT to the business?

-- What Is the TIME Frame to achieve the objective?
+- What is the TIME Frame to achieve the objective?

-As KPIs can be employed to measure deeply diverse metrics across a myriad of sectors and processes, types of KPI differ wildly in how they are designed and implemented.
+As KPIs can be employed to measure deeply diverse metrics across a myriad of sectors and processes, types of KPIs also differ in how they are designed and implemented.

-Measuring the value of a project is key to understanding how successful it is in a broad sense, which aspects are working well, which aspects are underperforming and how to cultivate fruitful and realistic goals.
+Measuring the value of a project is key to understanding how successful it is in a broad sense, which aspects are performing well, which elements are underperforming and how to cultivate fruitful and realistic goals.